CDopazo/Project_portfolio/R/Regression Models/Olympics_Records/README.md

 #### Conclusion 2:

-**Yes there is a correlation**, a lineal correlation greater than 90% (r-squared \> 0.9) with statistical significance with way lower pvalue than 5% (p-value \<\<\< 0.05) was achivied for the participation of athletes across all years, every year the participation is greater, for
+**Yes there is a correlation**, a linear correlation greater than 90% (r-squared \> 0.9) with statistical significance with way lower pvalue than 5% (p-value \<\<\< 0.05) was achivied for the participation of athletes across all years, every year the participation is greater, for